 A simple truth is a truth where the opposite is not true.
 A deep truth is a truth where the opposite is also true.

 A simple truth is superficial.
 As a teenager, I was capable of reading only at a surface level, with words landing literally in my mind.
-A deep truth, even when torn to bits over time, survives in nooks and crannies to be found and revived, sooner or later, by earnest investigators.
+A deep truth, even when torn to bits over time, somehow survives in nooks and crannies to be found and revived, sooner or later, by earnest investigators.

 My hypnopompic experiences, which persist with regularity even now, have enabled me to decode the creation stories of several traditions, not merely the two that initially captivated me.
 In studying multiple ancient wisdom texts, I was stunned to learn that all of the scriptures are less mythological, and far more scientific, than previously assumed.